Municipal Buildings, Perth: History

 The building stands on the site formerly occupied by the Old Chapel of Our Lady.
-The facility replaced the old city chambers, which had been completed at the east end of the High Street close to the River Tay in 1696.
-After the old city chambers became very dilapidated, civic leaders decided to procure new municipal buildings on the site of the old city chambers.
+The facility replaced the old city chambers, which had been completed at the east end of the High Street, close to the River Tay, in 1696.
+After the old city chambers became very dilapidated, civic leaders decided to procure new municipal buildings on the site.
 The building was adjoined to the north in 1887 by Perth Middle Church, which filled the remainder of the block to George Inn Lane.

 Design and construction

 The foundation stone for the new building was laid by the Earl of Kinnoull with full masonic honours in 1878.
 The building was designed by Andrew Heiton and Andrew Granger Heiton in the Gothic Revival style and completed in 1881.
-The design involved an asymmetrical main frontage with six bays facing the High Street; the central section featured a gabled doorway on the ground floor; there was a tall window on the first floor with coat of arms and a turret above; there was also a slim tower at the south east corner of the building which was based on the design of the tower of the chapel at St Mary's Monastery, Kinnoull, which had also been designed by Andrew Heiton.
+The design involved an asymmetrical main frontage with six bays facing High Street; the central section featured a gabled doorway on the ground floor; there was a tall window on the first floor with coat of arms and a turret above; there was also a slim tower at the south east corner of the building which was based on the design of the tower of the chapel at St Mary's Monastery, Kinnoull, which had also been designed by Andrew Heiton.
 The municipal buildings were badly damaged in a fire on 23 January 1895 and, although the fire-proof record room survived, much of the structure had to be rebuilt in a programme of works which was completed in 1896.
 The building contains five stained-glass windows: three depict scenes from Sir Walter Scott's 1828 novel The Fair Maid of Perth, one is of Queen Victoria and her husband, Albert, Prince Consort, and the other is a representation of Robert the Bruce storming Perth's defensive walls in 1312.
 The first four were gifts of lord provosts of Perth, while the other was a gift of Sir Robert Pullar and James Pullar, in memory of their father, lord provost John Pullar.

 A stone engraving above the southernmost door on the Tay Street elevation reads: "This House Loves Peace • Hates Knaves • Crimes Punisheth • Preserves The Laws And Good Men Honoureth".